 There’s only one thing executives love more than KPIs: Benchmarks.

-Benchmarks naturally combines several KPIs in a condensed way and group them according to different dimensions.
+Benchmarks naturally combine several KPIs in a condensed way and group them according to different dimensions.
 How’s the on-time performance of your Boeing fleet in comparison with your Airbus fleet?How’s the delay situation at your most important airports?
 And so on…

 Especially on iPads/tablets —where space counts— benchmark views are a perfect method to provide a whole bunch of information, which are still easy to digest.